Bifurcation of nonlinear bound states in the periodic Gross-Pitaevskii equation with PT-symmetry: Nonlinear estimates; proof of Theorem

 and using $\omega = \omega_* + \eps^2 \Omega$ as is given by (\ref{omega-decomposition}), equation \eqref{E:nls-Bloch} is written as a system of two equations given by

 and

 where $F(\vtil)(x,k) := \sigma(x)(\vtil*_\B\vtil*_\B \vbartil)(x,k)$.
 We note that $U_1$ is $1$-periodic because $\util(x,\cdot)$ and $p(x,\cdot)$ are $1$-quasiperiodic.

 Since $Q_k F(\util_1)$ in (\ref{E:Q-eq}) produces a large output, we need to perform a near-identity transformation before we can proceed with the nonlinear estimates.
-See the pioneer work \cite{KSM92} that explains this procedure.
+See the pioneering work \cite{KSM92} that explains this procedure.
 We hence decompose $\util_2$ into

 where $\util_{2,1}$ and $\util_R$ solve equations \beq Q_k(L(k)-\omega_*-\eps^2\Omega)Q_k\util_{2,1}(x,k) + Q_k F(\util_1) = 0 \eeq and \beq Q_k(L(k)-\omega_*-\eps^2\Omega)Q_k\util_R(x,k) + Q_k(F(\util)-F(\util_1)) = 0. \eeq The resulting system of equations is given by \eqref{E:P-eq}, \eqref{E:util21-eq} and \eqref{E:utilR-eq}.